Tech-at-DU/d3-tutorial/08-axis/readme.md

 ### Parsing dates

-For this to work we need to provide D3 with date objects.
-Currently our data has dates in string format.
+For this, to work we need to provide D3 with date objects.
+Currently, our data has dates in string format.

 ```
 30/11/2016
 ```

 That's `day/month/year`.
-This must european?
+This must be European?
 Maybe that's why the state codes are weird?

 Luckily D3 has `d3.timeParse()` a function we can use to format a string into a date object.